roufunr/problem-solving/README.md

 # problem-solving
-I spend my leisure in this repo.
-It might be helpful for those who are new in problem solving using JAVA.
+I like to spend my leisure time working on this repo.
+If you're new to problem solving with Java, you might find it helpful!

-Thanks for visiting my repo.
-Please give a star if you liked it.
-Best wishes for your problem solving journey.
+Thanks for stopping by—feel free to leave a ⭐ if you found it useful.
+Wishing you all the best on your problem solving journey! 🚀